 This is a relatively safe and inexpensive country and has an efficient travel infrastructure.

 Furthermore, Malaysia is home to some of the best, and cheapest, food in Asia.
 This is hawker stall heaven.

 Peninsular Malaysia is a good place to start.
 Although it is more developed and more touristy, it includes the capital, Kuala Lumpur as well as other popular destinations, including Melaka and Penang.

 Eastern Malaysia is quieter and may appeal to those with a more adventurous nature.
 This side of the country features white sand-fringed islands that offer sensational diving and the jungles of Borneo.

 Above all, don’t overdo it.
-Malaysia is a vast county and unless you have a lot of time available, you will need to choose between Eastern Malaysia or Western Malaysia.
+Malaysia is a vast country and unless you have a lot of time available, you will need to choose between Eastern Malaysia and Western Malaysia.

 This was one of the first countries that I visited as a solo traveller 30+ years ago, and one to which I have returned more times than I can count (it also helps that I have good friends in Rome).